 Click to view FAQ’s & SAMPLE AGENDA for Fine Balance Training’s

-Since 2008 we’ve been conducting training’s in Vancouver & beyond:
+Since 2008 I’ve been conducting training’s in Vancouver & beyond:

 - Ajna Yoga, Victoria BC

 - Balu Yoga, Revelstoke, BC

 - Fernwood Yoga Den, Victoria, BC